bitfireAT/davx5-manual/managed_davx5.rst

 The simplest method to configure Managed DAVx⁵ over the network is to use a fixed configuration file URL, which can for example be provided as a QR code.
 This method can be used if you don't want to use automatic discovery of the Managed DAVx⁵ configuration file:

 #. **Upload the Managed DAVx⁵ configuration file to a HTTPS server** in the network (file name: ``davdroid-config.json``)
 #.
-Trigger an ``ACTION_VIEW`` Intent with the configuration file URL (ending in ``/davdroid-config.json``) to the Android device.
-To do so, you can

-   * **scan the QR code of the configuration file URL, then open it with Managed DAVx⁵** (not your browser); or
+Managed DAVx⁵ / Managed configuration / Scan the QR code of the configuration file URL or enter the URL.
-   * link to the configuration file on some page in your Intranet, and use your browser to open it with Managed DAVx⁵.

-.. note:: Because of Android intent filter limitations, the config file must not be nested deeper than 4 directory levels (``/1/2/3/4/davdroid-config.json``).

-To use the QR code method, a QR code scanner app has to be installed first.

-You can see and reset the current configuration file URL in Managed DAVx⁵ / About/License / Managed configuration.

 Configuration by unicast DNS
 ----------------------------